7 must-try local Ibiza dishes on your food tour in Ibiza

 The ultimate food tour in Ibiza: 7 local dishes you need to try

-If you want to taste the real Ibiza, start here – with seven local dishes that define the island.
+Whether you’re planning an Ibiza food tour or simply want to taste authentic island flavours, start here – with seven local dishes that define the island.

 (And yes, several of these feature on our self-guided Ibiza food tour route… so you can eat your way through the island at your own pace.)